hampelm/brickbeam/README.md

 # Development

 You may need to be using the proper version of Ruby (currently, 2.2.3).
-We suggest chruby: `chruby 2.2.3`
+We suggest using chruby to mangage versions.
+To switch to the correct version using chruby, run this command: `chruby 2.2.3`

 Start the app with `rails s`

 Watch for sass changes and recompile, and run code linters with `guard` in a new tab.

 ## Setup

+The first time you run this app, you'll need to do a little bit of setup.

 These instructions are optimized for Mac.
-All components should have cross-platform equivalents, but you'll need to find the correct install process.
-The expect you have Ruby 2.2.3.
+All components should have cross- platform equivalents, but you'll need to find the correct install process.
+They expect you are running Ruby 2.2.3.

 ### You'll need